5 Simple SEO Tips to Boost Your Small Business Content (for free!)

 3. Meta data

-This is the ‘behind the scenes’ data that describes your webpage to visitors.
-Your page title, image tags, URL, and description of your page.
+This is the ‘behind the scenes’ data that describes your webpage to visitors and can help improve your click-through-rate from the search results.
+It is your page title, image tags, URL, and description of your page.

 1. In your page title, include your business name, keyword/topic, and location (if location based).
 Include the same in an engaging description of the page purpose.
 Here’s an example for my site.

-2. Keep page titles at 60 characters and your page descriptions under 170 characters so they don’t get truncated (as above).
+2. Keep page titles at 60 characters and your page descriptions under 300 characters so they don’t get truncated.

 3. Images need to be named and captioned to include your keyword / topic [alt image tag].
 Like, say I included an image of a typewriter in this post - I could use an Alt Image tag title 'SEO tips for business writers'.